jdferreira/data-processing-book/en/module4.md

 2. Save the file `metabolic_pathways.csv` given as input in the previous folder.

-3. Open the CSV file in a text editor (Notepad) and remove the first row, which contains the headers of the columns, and save the file.
-(This first row is called "metadata" since it explains the data contained in the file but is not itself actual data.)

-4. Open the application `IDLE (Python 3...)`
+3. Open the application `IDLE (Python 3...)`
-NOTE: do not open version 2 of Python
+**Note**: do not open version 2 of Python

-5. Click on `File`, then on `New File`, and write
+4. Click on `File`, then on `New File`, and write

 ```python
     print('Hello World!')
 ```

-6. Save the file as `module4.py` in the previous folder.
+5. Save the file as `module4.py` in the previous folder.

-7. Click on `Run` and then `Run Module` and observe the output produced by Python and ensure that the screen shows the following:
+6. Click on `Run` and then `Run Module` and observe the output produced by Python and ensure that the screen shows the following:

 ```text
     Hello World!
 ```

-8. Let's create a Python script to read the CSV file and print the name of each pathway.
+7. Create a Python script to read the CSV file and print the name of each pathway.
 Replace the previous command:

 ```python